gene1wood/hawkeye/docs/create_read_only_access_keys.markdown

-# How to create an read-only AWS access keyQ
+# How to create an read-only AWS access key

 This document was written in March 2014 as a step-by-step guide to create access keys with read-only permissions on Amazon AWS.